ttezel/twit/README.md

 ## event: 'scrub_geo'

-Emitted each time a location deconstion message comes into the stream.
+Emitted each time a location deletion message comes into the stream.

 ```js
 stream.on('scrub_geo', scrubGeoMessage => {